 "I am a karaoke host, should I be promoting the venues events?"
 A question we hear talked about a lot among the karaoke host community.
 The job of a karaoke host isn't easy and to be a really good host, it takes lots of practise.
-You are hired to entertain, to attract customers new and old, to make sure they stay all night, to manage a crowd and their requests and overall to make sure everyone has a really great experience so they come back to the next event.
+You are hired to entertain, to attract customers - new and old, to make sure they stay all night, to manage the crowd and their requests and overall to make sure everyone has a really great experience so that they would come back to the next events.

-"Time's have changed for karaoke hosts, people who don't take karaoke seriously, will be left behind."
+"Time's changed for karaoke hosts, people who don't take karaoke seriously will be left behind."
 Says Marcos who has been hosting karaoke events for over two years.

 "As a karaoke DJ, it's your responsibility to make sure you help the venue make the event a success and that includes promoting it and making sure they get repeat customers.
-They are not just hiring you to play karaoke music, they are hiring you to help them sell products, whether that's food or drinks.
-The best thing you can do is agree promotions with your venue up front, make it clear how you will help.
+They are not hiring you just to play karaoke music, but they are hiring you also to help them sell products, whether that's food or drinks.
+The best thing you can do is agree on promotions with your venue up front, make it clear how you will help.

 "There are two types of karaoke host, those who are stuck in the 80's and those who see karaoke as professional business - and they represent it as one.
 All our karaoke hosts dress smartly, present themselves well and turn up on time.
 First impressions are everything and we mean business with our karaoke nights.

 One of the best things you can do to ensure you get repeat customers is to make sure everyone has a great time, word of mouth is very powerful.
-There are many ways you can do this including; encouraging people to sing, speak to your customers, make sure they know how to request songs, have a laugh with the audience and make sure you come across as approachable.
-I promise you, even those that say they don't do karaoke will be singing away by the end of the night.
+There are many ways you can do this including: encouraging people to sing, talking to your customers, making sure they know how to request karaoke songs, having a laugh with the audience and making sure you come across as approachable.
+I promise you, even those that say they don't do karaoke will be singing away by the end of the night!

 Remember to promote yourself - announce at the end of the night or on the screens when your next karaoke event is."